crewstyle/OlympusZeus/README.md

 + Posts - Display a list of Wrdpress posts.
 + Post Types - Display a list of Wordpress posttypes.
 + Tags - Display a list of Wordpress tags.

+**Connection fields**:
++ Instagram - Make a bridge between your website and your Instagram profile.

 ### 6) Display fields